ethanwillis/rev-ai-docs/Quickstart-cURL.md

 ### Getting your transcripts

 When a job object has a returned status of "transcribed" it is now ready for you to fetch the completed transcript.
+It should take no more than a few minutes for the file to finish transcribing.

 You will need your order ID and the transcript encoding you would like to receive.
 The order ID can be found in the response bodies from the previous steps.